mpareja/gearshaft/README.md

 ## Acknowledgements

 Gearshaft builds on the hard-fought design learnings of the Eventide's Ruby implemention.
 The module boundaries and many test-cases have Eventide equivalents making the [Eventide Documentation](https://docs.eventide-project.org) a great resource for getting started.
-Gearshaft relies on the [Eventide Message Store Postgres Database](https://github.com/eventide-project/message-store-postgres-database) schema and functions.
+Gearshaft relies on the [Message DB](https://github.com/message-db/message-db) for Postgres schema and functions.